enketo/enketo-core/README.md

 ### How to create or extend widgets

-To create new widgets, I recommend using this [plugin template](https://gist.github.com/MartijnR/6943281).
-The option {touch: [boolean]}, is added automatically to all widgets to indicate whether the client is using a touchscreen device and whether the widgets are inside a newly cloned repeat.
+To create new widgets, we recommend using this [plugin template](https://gist.github.com/MartijnR/6943281).
+The option {touch: [boolean]}, is added automatically to all widgets to indicate whether the client is using a touchscreen device.

 Each widget needs to fulfill following requirements: